 Areniscythris whitesands is the name of a very small, mosquito-size moth from the dunes.
 Unlike most moths, A. whitesands is active during the morning hours.
 Individual moths can be seen scurrying about on the dunes near the boardwalk during the first two weeks of June.
 The picture on the left shows two adult moths in copula on June 13, 2012 near the boardwalk.
 Binocular's may be a useful tool to search for these moths when they're sitting on the sand right next to the board walk (see bottom picture.)

-The name of the moth is directly related to White Sands National Monument.
+The name of the moth is directly related to White Sands National National Park.
 Arena is Latin for sand and scythris refers to the moth family, Scythrididae.
 Areniscythris refers to a sand loving Scythrididae.
-The species name whitesands refers to the Monument.
-The name of this moth means the sand loving Scythrididae from White Sands National Monument.
+The species name whitesands refers to the National Park.
+The name of this moth means the sand loving Scythrididae from White Sands National National Park.

-A new species of Givira (the species name is being published right now) is abundant in the monument.
+A new species of Givira (the species name is being published right now) is abundant in the National Park.
 This moth belongs in the family called Cossidae, also known as carpenter moths, because their caterpillars bore into living trees.
-One more new species of Cossidae from the monument, in the genus Comadia, will be named in the future.
+One more new species of Cossidae from the National Park, in the genus Comadia, will be named in the future.